 (b) Be objective;

-(c) Have sufficient educational background i.e., have obtained, from a college or university of recognised stature, a bachelor’s or advanced degree in an appropriate discipline;
+(c) Have sufficient educational background i.e., have obtained, from a college or university of recognised stature, a bachelor’s or advanced degree, in an appropriate discipline, where relevant;

 (d) Have professional training and professional experience to enable them to exercise prudent professional judgment and to be in responsible charge of the estimation, classification or management of resources information.
 The level of experience required depends on the complexity of the project/resource be estimated and hence needs to be considered on a case-by-case basis.
 For some resource sectors a Qualified Expert would normally be considered to be qualified if they have a minimum of five years (or as appropriate) practical experience in a discipline pertinent to the resource being estimated; with at least three full years (or as appropriate) of such experience being in the estimation and evaluation of the class of resources information in question;